-- 34. Academic staff are responsible for: - a) observing the principles of academic integrity in all their scholarship and teaching; - b) reporting instances of potential academic misconduct in fellow staff. - 35.
-The Academic Dean is responsible for: - a) general oversight of academic integrity matters at the Institute; - b) making initial determinations as to whether an allegation has substance; - c) appointing an investigator where an allegation appears to have substance; - d) communicating outcomes at various stages of an investigation and review to the Respondent and designated officers; - e) reporting on staff academic integrity matters to the Academic Board. - 36.
-The CEO is responsible for - a) assessing allegations and appointing an external investigator when these functions cannot be fulfilled buy the Academic Dean; - b) authorising the initiation of appropriate actions and penalties following the exhaustion of any relevant appeal processes.
+- 34. Academic staff are responsible for: - a) observing the principles of academic integrity in all their scholarship and teaching - b) reporting instances of potential academic misconduct in fellow staff. - 35.
+The Academic Integrity Officer is responsible for: - a) general oversight of academic integrity matters at the Institute - b) making initial determinations as to whether an allegation has substance - c) appointing an investigator, by consulting with the Academic Dean, where an allegation appears to have substance - d) communicating outcomes at various stages of an investigation and review to the Respondent and designated officers. - 36.
+The Academic Dean is responsible for: - a) overseeing the work of the Academic Integrity Officer - b) overseeing the process if any staff academic misconduct is found in the investigation - c) reporting on staff academic integrity matters to the Academic Board. - 37.
+The CEO is responsible for - a) assessing allegations and appointing an external investigator when these functions cannot be fulfilled by the Academic Dean - b) authorising the initiation of appropriate actions and penalties following the exhaustion of any relevant appeal processes. - 38.
+The Academic Board is responsible for - a) monitoring and reviewing all academic integrity matters of the Institute - b) providing academic integrity-related information in its annual academic risk report.